Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 During the creation of the Azure SQL Database the bicep templates will deploy the server and create a SQL Admin user account.
-This account has administrative permission to maintain the database and also has the power to drop tables.
+This account has administrative permission to maintain the database.

 Keeping the SQL Administrator account helped us address the following
 requirements: